paulieguk/LDW-Template/Content/Instructions-008.md

 ### Summary
 In lab 3 you have built a class, launched a lab within that class and taken control of the lab via instructor monitoring all by using API calls

+- [] Close any open windows in the VM (Postman and the Web browser)
 - [] Let the instructor know you have finished Lab 3.

 Press **next** to continue